mohrt/oneblock-cordova/1Block_draft.md

 # Revoking

 Hopefully the need to revoke a key is a very rare occurance.
-Your ID exists only on your device and is encrypted with an unlock code using a purposefully resource expensive algorithm (SCRYPT) to thwart brute-force attacks.
+Your ID exists only on your device and is encrypted with an unlock code.
 However, it is possible to lose a device and have a weak enough unlock code for a hacker to eventually unlock.
 For this reason, a revoke/replace mechanism is built into the protocol.
 1Block utilizes the Diffie-Hellman key exchange protocol to ensure only site-specific information exists server side.

 When a 1BlockID is first generated, a revoke key is also generated.
 The revoke private key exists nowhere on a device, only offline in paper form via the mnemonic phrase.
 The revoke public key is retained on the client device along with the 1Block ID.
 Upon initial sign-in to a service, a random site revoke key-pair is generated.
 The site revoke private key is mixed with the revoke public key to create a shared key-pair.
-A text phrase "Revoke 1Block" is then signed with the shared key-pair.
+Then some text (login host) is signed with the shared key-pair.
 The site revoke private key is then discarded.
 Each service stores the site revoke public key and the signature.